tomjamesallen/React-Redux-Boilerplate/README.md

-# React / Flux Boilerplate
+# React / Redux Boilerplate

-A starting point for React / Flux projects, inspired by the [flux examples][flux-examples].
+A starting point for React / Redux projects.

-Please note, this setup only provides a client-side implementation of react/flux.
+Please note, this setup only provides a client-side implementation of react/redux.
 This is a very lightweight implementation that has suited my needs for small client-side projects.
-If you need a fuller feature set, or support for isomorphic apps then I would recommend [redux][redux] or [fluxible][fluxible] depending on your needs.

 This boilerplate provides the following:

-* Default wiring for a store, actions and a dispatcher
+* Default wiring react + redux
 * Default components
-* Configured [React-router][react-router]
 * Scss boilerplate, following BEM and ITCSS architecture
-* [react-component-width-mixin][react-component-width-mixin]
 * Gulp build scripts for HTML, SCSS and JS
 * Watchify configured for fast rebuilding of JS
 * Dev server with livereload